traefik/traefik/docs/content/getting-started/quick-start-with-kubernetes.md

     app: traefik
 ```

-!!! warning
-    It is possible to expose a service in different manners.
+!!! warning "It is possible to expose a service in different manners."

     Depending on your working environment and use case,
     the `spec.type` might change.
-It is strongly recommended understanding the available [service types](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types).
+    It is strongly recommended to understand the available [service types](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types).

-Traefik has an account and permissions.
-Traefik has a deployment.
-Traefik can be exposed outside the cluster.
-Traefik is ready to start.

-Apply the files on your cluster to start Traefik.
+It is now time to apply those files on your cluster to start Traefik.

 ```shell
 kubectl apply -f 00-role.yml \